Competitive research is critical for existing and new businesses alike.

 You want to know as much as you can about their visitors in order to replicate their success.
 Reverse-engineer their strategies by looking at:

 - Which locations their traffic comes from.
 This is useful to learn where your potential visitors and customers reside.
-Knowing more about potential customers will help you create products and content which caters to their needs and resonates with them.
+Knowing more about potential customers will help you create products and content which cater to their needs and resonates with them.

 - Devices their visitors are using.
 You can optimize your site for those devices.